antronerds/r2-training-courses/docs/Finding_structural_variants.md

 We hope to show how R2 can be used to visualize and analyze your WGS data.
 Please note that this training session requires accounts with additional access.
 Therefore, make sure that you have obtained a proper account from the tutors.

 This resource is located online at [http://r2-training-courses.readthedocs.io](http://r2-training-courses.readthedocs.io).
 Additional courses can be found at the same address.

+  The grey buttons in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
+The green buttons in this document will open up a Google form, one per section, with which you can submit your answers.

 Introduction
 ---